jacobecox/psc-automation/README-producer.md

    - Enables Private Service Connect for secure access
    - Uses the VPC and subnet self_links from the infrastructure module for proper dependency management
    - Configurable machine type, database version, backup settings, and maintenance window
+   - **⚠️ Security Note**: The default password is set to "postgres" for initial setup.
+It is **highly recommended** to change this to a secure password immediately after the instance is created.

 ## API Endpoints